 Role of eG Enterprise in the Citrix User Experience

 Many of the world’s largest businesses use eG Innovations’ solutions to enhance IT service performance, increase operational efficiency, ensure IT effectiveness, and deliver on the ROI promise of transformational IT investments across physical, virtual, and cloud environments.
-But what role will it play in the future of work?
+But what role will it play in the future of work (one where work from home is commmon)?
 And how are Citrix and eG working together?

 Listen to this light-hearted conversation between Barry Schiffer, Pre-Sales Consultant – Benelux, eG Innovations and Ed Duncan, Technical Marketing Engineer, Citrix with interviewer, Neil C. Hughes, Tech Columnist.